sacktock/Track-Trainer/README.md

 Configuration
 -------------

 This project requires an SQLite database and won't work properly if the project can't find a '.db' file.
 The application will automatically create an empty database when it is run for the first time.
-If you want to initalise the database with example data; go into the 'StaticDataBaseAccessor' class 'app -> src -> main -> java -> alexw.classes' and change the 'DB_PATH' value so it matches the location of the 'athlete_database.db' file within the 'athlete_database' sub-directory - make sure this is done before the appliaction is run on a device for the first time.
+If you want to initalise the database with example data; go into the 'StaticDataBaseAccessor' class 'app -> src -> main -> java -> alexw.classes' and change the 'DB_PATH' value so it matches the location of the 'athlete_database.db' file within the 'athlete_database' sub-directory - make sure this is done before the appliaction is run on a device for the first time or you have to rename the database.

 Code
 ----